nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 develops.
-It is far more expensive and error-prone to iteratively change a complex model than it is to build one gradually from a simpler core concept which is allowed to stabilize first.
+It is far more expensive and error-prone to iteratively change a complex model than it is to build one gradually from a simpler core concept which is allowed to stabilize before more specialized branches are allowed to solidify.

-With the design of C2M2, we are splitting the difference between the ease of evolution of a simple model and the downstream operational power provided by more complicated but difficult-to-maintain frameworks.
+With the design of C2M2, we are splitting the difference between the ease of evolution inherent in a simple model and the operational power provided to downstream applications by more complicated but difficult-to-maintain frameworks.
-DCCs with advanced, operationalized metadata modeling systems of their own should not experience arbitrary barriers to CFDE support for more complicated relational modeling of their metadata if they want it; CFDE will maintain such support by iteratively refining the [full C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) according to needs identified in collaboration with more mature DCCs.
-Newer or smaller DCCs, in contrast, may not presently have enough information readily available to feasibly model their experimental resources using the full model; CFDE aims to support cases like these by offering simpler but still well-structured metadata models, lowering barriers to entry into the data ecosystem.
+DCCs with advanced, operationalized metadata modeling systems of their own should not encounter arbitrary barriers to CFDE support for more complicated relational modeling of their metadata if they want it; CFDE will maintain such support by iteratively refining the [full C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) according to needs identified while working with more operationally complex DCCs.
+Newer or smaller DCCs, in contrast, may not have currently enough information readily available to feasibly model their experimental resources using the full model; CFDE aims to fully support cases like these by offering simpler but still well-structured metadata models, lowering barriers to entry into the data ecosystem.